clustermin/fastcron/src/content/docs/guides/cron-expressions.md

-Due to the limitation of the time values, some cron expressions are impossible (time never matches), some time intervals e.g. _every 48 minutes_ are not available, and some time interval can't matches perfectly e.g. every 2 days.
+Due to the limitation of the time values, some cron expressions are impossible (time never matches), some time intervals e.g. _every 48 minutes_ are not available, and some time interval can't match perfectly e.g. every 2 days.
 You should try using the [time expression](#time-expression) to fit your requirements.

 Here are some popular cron expressions: